godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 | <img src="/storage/blog/dev-snapshot-godot-4-5-dev-5/bent-normals-before-2.webp" alt="Bent normals before 2" width="350"/> | <img src="/storage/blog/dev-snapshot-godot-4-5-dev-5/bent-normals-after-2.webp" alt="Bent normals after 2" width="350"/> |
 | <img src="/storage/blog/dev-snapshot-godot-4-5-dev-5/bent-normals-before-3.webp" alt="Bent normals before 3" width="350"/> | <img src="/storage/blog/dev-snapshot-godot-4-5-dev-5/bent-normals-after-3.webp" alt="Bent normals after 3" width="350"/> |

 Just as essential to rendering as the output itself is how performant it is to create that output in the first place.
-[Darío Samo](https://github.com/DarioSamo) and [Pedro J. Estébanez](https://github.com/RandomShaper) bless us in this respect with [GH-102552](https://github.com/godotengine/godot/pull/102552), which introduces shader baker exporting.
-When enabled at export time, the developer trades off export time to *massively* speed up shader compilation at runtime.
+[Darío](https://github.com/DarioSamo) and [Pedro J. Estébanez](https://github.com/RandomShaper) bless us in this respect with [GH-102552](https://github.com/godotengine/godot/pull/102552), which introduces a new shader baker at export time.
+When enabled, all shaders will be pre-compiled at export time, ensuring that players won't need to wait a long time for shaders to compile when running your game.
 Users don't have to put in any extra work to make this work with ubershaders, as the features go hand-in-hand automatically.

 <img src="/storage/blog/dev-snapshot-godot-4-5-dev-5/shader-baker.webp" alt="Shader baker"/>